Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 **Build Fundamentals:** Soulbinders can be built to be insidious controllers, dedicated guardians or even assassin-esque strikers:S

-- Controller: Focus on completely locking down a single target with ailments and afflictions and mitigate their effects on yourself with armor affixes like _ailmental immunity_.
+- Controller: Focus on completely locking down a single target with ailments and afflictions and mitigate their effects on yourself with armor affixes like _ailment immunity_.
 The _imbued strikes_ and _cruel strikes_ affixes are very useful to allow your basic attacks to generate more stacks.
 - Guardian: Specialize in protecting and empowering a single ally with absorption and subtly supportive effects.
-Damageless ranged weapons (created by stacking the _defensive_ affix twice) can be a great option for quickly swapping targets when they’re outside the range of your Treat minor action.
+Ranged weapons with the _harmless strikes_ affix can be a great option for quickly swapping targets when they’re outside the range of your Treat minor action.
 - Striker: The soul burst pulse will be your bread and butter, encouraging you to blend your pulses with your enhanced basic attacks.
 Isolate a single target and then focus them down relentlessly, selecting pulses that remove their ability to defend themselves or rejoin the group.

 <div class="side-panel">